• Skip to primary navigation

 Advanced block settings to create an Anchor Link

-The name that you give your anchor must be unique within a document.
+The text value of each anchor must be unique within the page.
 It must start with a letter and is case-sensitive.
-It cannot include a space but can include the following symbols: hyphen(-), underscore(_), colon(:) or period(.).
+It cannot include a space but can include the following symbols: hyphen(-) or underscore(_).

 Learn More